Member Directory

 United States

 Bob Turner began his career in biomedical photography during his voluntary service in the U.S. Navy (`66-`72) as a Hospital Corpsman (HM1).
-He spent a year in Vietnam (`67-`68) as a Field Medical Technician with the U.S. Marines.
+He served a year in Vietnam (`67-`68) as a Field Medical Technician with the 3rd Marine Division, U.S. Marines, and was presented with the Navy Commendation Medal.
 His education and training in medical photography began by graduating from the Navy Medical Photography School, Bethesda, MD (`69).
-In 1974 he completed his certification as a Registered Biological Photography (RBP) with the Biological Photographic Association and in 1980 received a masters degree (MBA) with an emphasis in Health Care Administration from National University, San Diego, California.
+In 1974 he completed his certification as a Registered Biological Photography (RBP) with the Biological Photographic Association, and in 1980 received his masters degree (MBA) with an emphasis in Health Care Administration from National University, San Diego, California.

-After receiving an honorable discharge from the Navy in 1972, Bob was hired as a photographer at the Forsyth Dental Center, Boston, MA.
-While there, he completed various assignments in the areas of dental research, dental hygiene, and clinical dentistry.
-His assignments covered all aspects of b/w and color imaging of dental patients, research equipment, plaster teeth impressions, instruments, and public relations events.
+After serving 5 1/2 years in the Navy, Bob received an honorable discharge in 1972.
+He was then hired as a photographer at the Forsyth Dental Center, Boston, MA.
+While there, he completed various assignments in the scope of dental research, dental hygiene, and clinical dentistry.
+His assignments covered all areas of b/w and color imaging of dental patients, research equipment, plaster teeth impressions, instruments, and public relations events.

-Bob's next professional venue was in 1975 with the Medical Media Production Service at the Veterans Administration Hospital, La Jolla, CA. As a Senior Medical Photographer at the 600 bed hospital and research facility, he was involved in all aspects of medical, surgical, clinical, public relations, photomicrographic and scientific research photography.
+Bob's next professional venue began in 1975 with the Medical Media Production Service at the Veterans Administration Hospital, La Jolla, CA. As the Senior Medical Photographer at the 600 bed hospital and research facility, he was involved in all aspects of medical, surgical, clinical, public relations, photomicrographic and scientific research photography.

-In 1979, Bob was recruited by the Scripps Clinic and Research Foundation to be supervisor of the Photography Laboratory.
-He was at Scripps for better than thirty-one years; during this time many organizational changes occurred as did Bob's ever increasing responsibilities.
+In 1979, Bob was recruited by the Scripps Clinic and Research Foundation to be Supervisor of the Photography Laboratory.
+He was with Scripps Research for better than thirty-one years.
+During this time many organizational changes occurred as did Bob's ever increasing responsibilities.
 He eventually was named Director, BioMedical Graphics Department, The Scripps Research Institute (TSRI).
 Under his leadership the department evolved from silver-based still imaging to the use of comprehensive digital technologies, including, digital video and multi media services, along with global video conferencing capabilities.

 Over the course of his career, Bob has been recognized for his achievements and contributions to the field of biocommunications.
 His many honors include: Fellowship in the Biological Photographic Association (FBPA); the Clifford Freehe Education Award; the Ralph Creer Service Award; and the Louis Schmidt Award – the highest honor bestowed by the BioCommunications Association (BCA).

-Bob, now an Emeritus Member of the BioCommunications Association, and his wife, Betsy Ann, are enjoying their retirement in Encinitas, California.
+Now an Emeritus Member of the BioCommunications Association, Bob and his wife, Betsy Ann, are enjoying their retirement in Encinitas, California.
+Bob still enjoys going on extended photo trips to various National Parks and other rustic destinations to image a variety of natural science subjects.

 Gallery